bassmit/lineburst/README.md

 The recommended way of installing LineBurst is through the [OpenUPM](https://openupm.com/packages/com.bassmit.lineburst/) package installer (top right).
 Download and add the unitypackage to a project to install LineBurst, including setting up the scoped registry required.

-The package manager UI then needs to be augmented to show and install updates by installing [UpmGitExtension](https://openupm.com/packages/com.coffee.upm-git-extension/).

 Alternatively, open the package manager and choose Add package from git URL:

 ![](https://github.com/bassmit/images/blob/master/DotsNav/image16.png?raw=true)